-- The only substance P/NK1 receptor antagonist formulations available generically are aprepitant capsules and combination pack. - The THC derivatives, also referred to as the cannabinoids, have been prescribed for CINV and also have properties that may contribute to weight gain.
-The agents include nabilone and dronabinol.
-Dronabinol is also FDA-approved for anorexia associated with weight loss in adults with AIDS.
-In terms of CINV, these agents have a modest antiemetic activity and a relatively unfavorable adverse event profile.
-Side effects include vertigo, xerostomia, hypotension, and dysphoria, particularly in elderly patients.
-Trials have demonstrated that the cannabinoids are more effective compared to placebo and may be more effective than metoclopramide and prochlorperazine; however, no head-to-head trials have been conducted.
-The cannabinoids have little clinical utility.
-Due to the availability of other agents that are more effective and better tolerated, dronabinol and nabilone are recommended for later line therapy (Hesketh et al 2017, Lane et al 1991, Longstreth 2018, Meiri et al 2007, Machado Rocha et al 2008, Tramer et al 2001).
-Only Marinol (dronabinol) oral capsules are available generically. - Combination products include Diclegis and Bonjesta (doxylamine succinate/pyridoxine) and Akynzeo (palonosetron/netupitant).
-Doxylamine succinate/pyridoxine are the only agents in class FDA-approved for NVP and is guideline-recommended as first-line pharmacologic therapy.
+o Only Marinol (dronabinol) oral capsules are available generically.

+- Combination products include Diclegis and Bonjesta (doxylamine succinate/pyridoxine) and Akynzeo - (palonosetron/netupitant and palonosetron/fosnetupitant).
+Doxylamine succinate/pyridoxine is the only agent in this class FDA-approved for NVP and is guideline-recommended as a first-line pharmacologic therapy.
 Diclegis and Bonjesta vary by fixed dose strengths; however, each individual component is available over-the-counter (ACOG 2018).
 The fixed-dose combination Akynzeo (palonosetron/netupitant) with dexamethasone has been shown to be significantly superior to each agent administered individually for CINV prevention following MEC (Aapro et al 2014); however, results from another study for CINV prevention revealed similar efficacy between the fixed-dose combination and each agent administered individually with dexamethasone (Gralla et al 2014).
 Netupitant is also a moderate inhibitor of the CYP3A4 pathway and clinicians should be aware of potential drug interactions.